techiescamp/kubernetes-prometheus/README.md

 You can find the full tutorial from here https://devopscube.com/setup-prometheus-monitoring-on-kubernetes/

-## CKA, CKAD, CKS or KCNA Voucher Codes
+## 🚀 CKA, CKAD, CKS or KCNA Voucher Codes

-🚀 If you are preparing for CKA, CKAD, CKS or KCNA exam, save 25% (up to $143) using code CNYDEVOPS22 at https://kube.promo/cny Valid for a limited time.
+If you are preparing for CKA, CKAD, CKS or KCNA exam, save $57 using code DCUBEOFFER at https://kube.promo/latest.
+Valid for a limited time.
 # Other Manifest repos

 Kube State metrics manifests: https://github.com/devopscube/kube-state-metrics-configs